Thanks for emailing that article!

 New advances aim to make glaucoma treatment easier and more effective.
 In particular, people who cannot reach their target pressure on eye drops or who do not want to use eye drops have other options besides traditional invasive glaucoma surgeries.

 About 5 years ago, the treatment steps for glaucoma changed.
 From low to high severity of the disease, patients had prescription eye drops, SLT or ALT laser treatment, and/or invasive surgery called trabeculectomy or an implanted tube shunt.

 Now we have MIGS, which stands for minimally invasive or micro-invasive glaucoma surgery.
 These procedures let doctors treat patients earlier and more safely than older surgeries.

 Each MIGS procedure involves implanting a tiny device to allow fluid to drain from the eye, reducing internal pressure.
-Some MIGS devices (iStent and CyPass) are implanted during cataract surgery.
+Some MIGS devices (iStent) are implanted during cataract surgery.
 Cataract surgery alone lowers pressure, so the combination lowers pressure more effectively or may help lower medication burden.
 MIGS implantation adds about two minutes to cataract surgery and only slightly more risk.